SebGSX/AI-ML-Bootstrap/inference_engine/README.md

 ### Note to Windows Users

-The inference engine code has issues when run on Windows.
+The code will not run on Windows due to package incompatibilities.
 If developing from Windows, please be sure to install WSL and configure your IDEs accordingly.

 ### Hardware

-The inference engine is designed to run on a GPU.
-The code is written to use the GPU by default.
-If you do not have a GPU, you can change the code to use the CPU instead.
-If using CPU, a model with fewer parameters must be used.
+The code is designed to run on an NVIDIA GPU.

 ### Operating System

-The inference engine is designed to run on Linux.
-The code is written with PyCharm on Windows, but is run using WSL 2.0 on Windows using a clean Linux Ubuntu 24.04 LTS distribution.
+The code is designed to run on Linux.
+The code is written with PyCharm on Windows, but is run using WSL 2.0 within Windows using a clean Linux Ubuntu 24.04 LTS distribution.

 > Remember to ensure that the NVIDIA CUDA Toolkit and drivers are installed on Windows for use by WSL.
 The NVIDIA
 > CUDA Toolkit will also need to be installed on the Linux distribution.
-As always, ensure that the operating system is
+As always, ensure that all operating systems
-> up-to-date before you begin.
+> are up-to-date before you begin.

 ### Software